chrisboden/hubgpt/tools/README.md

 Below is a comprehensive list of all available tools, their source files, and descriptions.

-## How to Create Tools for the AI Assistant Framework
+## How to Create Tools for the HubGPT Framework

 ### Tool Structure Guidelines